chetmancini/mancini.consulting/index.md

 # Chet Mancini Consulting

-I have a strong track record of impacting business with state of the art technical solutions.
+I have a strong track record of delivery with state-of-the-art human and technical solutions using first princples and a data-oriented approach.

 There's a good chance I can add massive value to your business too.
 I would be happy to meet and talk about what we can build together.